The rule.

 Risk: 11px grey on dark background, in same block.

-Same block, but typography hierarchy fails parity.
-The risk text is approximately 5× smaller and lower-contrast.
+Same block, but the risk text is ~5× smaller and lower-contrast.
+Fails parity.

 Hero CTA: “Start earning” — risk disclosure on a separate /risks page linked from a small footer link.

-Adding a click to access the risk treatment is, by definition, less prominent.
+Adding a click is, by definition, less prominent.
 Fails parity.

 How to comply.

-For every benefit claim above the fold, place the matching risk statement in the same visual frame, at the same typography level.
-If you can’t do that, soften the benefit.
+Place the matching risk statement in the same visual frame, at the same typography level.
+If you can’t, soften the benefit.

-Risk statements must be at least 60% of the type size of the benefit claim and use the same colour family.
-ESMA explicitly cites contrast and size as parity factors.
+Risk statements: at least 60% of the benefit claim’s type size, same colour family.
+ESMA cites contrast and size as parity factors.

-Replace generic risk language (“risks apply”) with specific risk language (“you may lose all of your capital, returns are not guaranteed and yield can drop to zero”).
+Replace “risks apply” with “you may lose all of your capital, returns are not guaranteed and yield can drop to zero.”
 Specificity is part of clarity.

-For small-format ads (banner, search, paid social), if the format does not allow a paired risk treatment, the ad cannot make a quantified benefit claim.
+If a small-format ad can’t carry a paired risk treatment, it can’t make a quantified benefit claim.
 Use a brand claim, not a yield claim.
+The free ad-creative compliance scan flags missing or under-weighted risk treatment.

 Related rules.